ATM/Debit Card Safety

 - Shop with merchants you know.
 If a deal seems too good to be true, it probably is.

-- Check your account statement promptly and immediately report any transactions that you don’t recognize.
+- Check your account statement promptly and immediately report any transactions that you do not recognize.

-- Guard your card – don’t use it as collateral or give out your card number to someone calling on the phone, unless you initiated the call for a purchase.
+- Guard your card – do not use it as collateral or give out your card number to someone calling on the phone, unless you initiated the call for a purchase.